Best Public Universities in Italy for International Students 2025

 2. Sapienza University of Rome

 Sapienza University of Rome, officially known as Università degli Studi di Roma "La Sapienza," is one of the largest and oldest universities in the world.
-Founded in 1303, it has a rich history and a strong reputation for academic excellence.
+Founded in 1303, it has a rich history and reputation for academic excellence.
 Why international students should consider taking admission at Sapienza University of Rome for the following reasons:

 - As one of the world's oldest universities, Sapienza offers a unique educational experience.
 Plus, it is renowned for its academic excellence and contributions to various fields of study.